-Human Rights Day 2013 focused on the critical matter, Rights of Refugees, with a public panel at the Law Library of Congress.
+Human Rights Day 2013 focused on the topical matter, Rights of Refugees, with a public panel at the Law Library of Congress.

 The Law Library celebrated International Human Rights Day 2012 with a panel discussion on Bioethics and Human Rights: Privacy and Consent.